 Sometimes only some of the observables are actually observed.
 The others are said to be missing.
 One of the important uses of probabilistic models is to make predictions about the missing data given the observed data.
-You'll see an example of this in Assignment 4, namely image completion.
-There, you observe a subset of the pixels in an image, and want to make predictions about the rest of the image.

-Suppose, for instance, that our observations are two-dimensional, and that we observe x_1 and want to make predictions about x_2 .
+Suppose, for instance, that our observations are two-dimensional, and that we observe $x_1$ and want to make predictions about $x_2$ .
 We can do this using the posterior predictive distribution: